Oaktree seeks to merge German real estate unit with peer

-FRANKFURT May 8 Private equity investor Oaktree is in advanced talks to merge its German office real estate unit Acorn with competitor Prime Office, Prime Office said in a statement on Wednesday.
+FRANKFURT Private equity investor Oaktree (OAK.N) is in advanced talks to merge its German office real estate unit Acorn with competitor Prime Office PMOG.DE, Prime Office said in a statement on Wednesday.

 The combined companies would be listed and hold assets worth 2.3 billion euros, Prime Office said, adding the aim was to reach an agreement by the European summer.